 You will start your journey in Paris, where for four days, you will immerse in French culture, cuisine, and history in the capital city of France.
 You will then travel by train to Nantes for the remainder of your program.
 In addition to class time, you will have additional cultural programming that complements the academic work.
 There will be several activities around Nantes and also two full-day excursions to the Loire Valley and Mont St. Michel.

 Some need-based scholarships, specifically for this program, are available and will require a separate application.
+The scholarship application deadline is January 20, 2020.
+Decisions for the scholarship will be sent by February 7, 2020.
 Click below to apply and contact Nazir Noori with any questions.

 As an engaged and active participant in this program, you will have the opportunity to develop: